 “Apostasy is abandoning or deserting the worship and service of God, actually a rebellion against Jehovah God.
 Some apostates profess to know and serve God but reject teachings or requirements set out in his Word.
 Others claim to believe the Bible but reject Jehovah's organization.”
 Reasoning From the Scriptures p.34

-However, when describing Apostates as assisting Satan, being unworthy of a resurrection, to be avoided, loathed and hated, it specifically refers to former Witnesses that speak out against the Watchtower Society or its doctrine.
+Watchtower leaders go even further, defaming former members by describing Apostates as assisting Satan, being unworthy of a resurrection, to be avoided, loathed and hated.
+Watchtower quotes show specific hatred towards former members that speak out against Watchtower doctrine and practices.

 Watchtower 2013 Apr 15 p.11